sonyisme/keras-recommendation/README.md

 # Keras Implementation of Deep Structured Semantic Model (DSSM)

-This library contains a modified version of Keras (mostly in the layers/core.py) to implement DSSM, Multi-View DSSM (MV-DSSM) and Temporal DSSM (TDSSM).
+This library contains a modified version of Keras (mostly in the layers/core.py) to implement DSSM, Multi-View DSSM (MV-DSSM), Temporal DSSM (TDSSM) and matrix factorization (MF).

 The examples can be found in the examples/ folder.